dvdblk/tweet-saver/README.md

 You can pass these to `docker run` in an `.env` file with `--env-file <your-env-file>` or manually with `-e DISCORD_WEBHOOK_URL=...`.

 ## Custom Discord Embeds
-The app sends custom Discord Embeds for three types of tweets (regular, retweet and quote).
+The app sends custom Discord Embeds for four types of tweets (regular, retweet, quote and reply).
 Also supports images.

 <p align="center" width="100%">
     <img width="30%" src="etc/embed_preview.png">